AMikroulis/DBS-VTA-optimisation/README.md

 #### Single patient
 The second tab allows fine-tuning of the current selection.
 Select a leaddbs folder (top left button) where some processing has been done, as described above.
 Then select a processed patient folder from the list, and click "load".
 Cycle through the Left and Right hemispheres to ensure both are loaded.

-A curve will be displayed of the left panel showing how much of the Motor STN subregion is covered by the VTA (at least 200 μV/mm) depending on the current.
-The curve is a cubic spline fit and relies on the "multiple currents" option - it will revert to a simple linear interpolation if not enough VTAs were calculated previously.
+A curve will be displayed of the left panel showing the fraction of the Motor STN subregion estimated to be covered by the VTA (field intensity of 200 mV/mm at least) depending on the current.
+The curve is a cubic spline fit and relies on the "multiple currents" option in the calculation process - it will revert to a simple linear interpolation if not enough current-VTA pairs were calculated previously.

 Detailed contact and current information is updated in the box with the “current settings” under the panel.
 Moving the slider under the left panel adjusts the current (moving vertical blue line on the plot).

 The bar plot on the right shows the fractions of the motor, associative and limbic subregions of the STN that are expected to be covered using the selected current.

 The box on the bottom-right can display an indicator on the curve using the harmonic means of motor STN overlap with :
 1. VTA fraction within the motor STN (conservative – aims to limit VTA leakage)